briatte/dsr/README.md

 A provisional outline follows -- not the full syllabus, only a recap of the main topics covered in each session, plus short descriptions of what happens during those.

 This folder contains the code, data and documentation of the examples used either during the practice sessions in class, or distributed as homework exercises. __Slides are hosted elsewhere, and most links are not yet active.__

+__Exercise answers and solutions__ are not included either, but are distributed in class and are available on request by email.

 # Handbooks